Prologue & Origins of ‘Digital Destination’

 My goal is to offer up research as part of an ongoing discussion related to the 12 components of a ‘Digital Destination’ (see below) and solicit feedback from readers as well to enhance the experience.
 In fact, at any time you have suggestions, please post them as comments or add them to the ‘Digital Destination’ wiki (pending).

 Finally, with research, I am open to funding recommendations and opportunities, but want to make sure that I’m not regurgitating someone’s marketing materials.
+I want to make and distribute my own personal marketing materials, using printing sources such as Printivity to help make those up.
 With that in mind, it would be ideal if the funding comes from unbiased sources.
 While this is an unrealistic goal, I’m open to ideas about how I can achieve that.
 Perhaps a book contract?

 Digital Destination as a Marketing Strategy